humberto-ortiz/megaprobe-lab/content/roberto-carlos.md

 + This week has been a hastle, I'm overwhelmed by my job and school work plus the lab work.
 So I decided to catch up with all of my school work and then focus on work-work and lab-work at the same time.
 So my priority is school-work this week.
 + I generated a self-signed SSL certificate for my app's page. :smile:

+## Weeks 18 - 27/Nov/2019
++ This past month I haven't really done much with the investigation project but, I've began to work on it.
+My progress up until now is that I'm cleaning the clinical data, and filtering it as well.
+That's about it. :smile: